seancorfield/clj-new/README.md

 `clj` templates are very similar to Leiningen and Boot templates but have an artifact name based on `clj-template` instead of `lein-template` or `boot-template` and use `clj` instead of `leiningen` or `boot` in all the namespace names.
 In particular the `clj.new.templates` namespace provides functions such as `renderer` and `->files` that are the equivalent of the ones found in `leiningen.new.templates` when writing a Leiningen Template (or `boot.new.templates` when writing a Boot Template).
 The built-in templates are `clj` templates, that produce `clj` projects with `deps.edn` files.

-If your template name is `foo-bar`, then you should have `clj.new.foo-bar` as the main namespace and it should contain a `foo-bar` function that will render the template:
+If your template project name is `myname/foo-bar`, then you should have `clj.new.foo-bar` as the main namespace and it should contain a `foo-bar` function that will render the template:

 ```clj
 ;; src/clj/new/foo_bar.clj: